rinku176/Hiring-Challenge-Build-in-Public/README.md

 ## **Important Note About AI USAGE**
 We are looking for evidence that you can think through/code different aspects of this problem.
 We want you to be able to think through ramifications and not just outsource it entirely to ChatGPT/LLMs.
 This is increasingly important as we find that many who are outsourcing programming to LLMs don't understand the code.
 This results in multiple issues — it is inefficient, has security vulnerabilities, unknown bugs, and more.
 This ultimately makes for a bad product too.
 So please be mindful and meaningful in its use.

+## **Important Note About Responsive Design**
+It is mentioned above, but worth reiterating.
+The game should be playable on mobile and desktop.
+Making learning activities accessible means designing for the most common screen sizes in India in home and classroom settings.